Submitty/submitty.github.io/_docs/grader/queue.md

 needs to enable the features inside of course setting.
 Once enabled you should have a new option on the left side of the screen.

+In the event remote instruction becomes necessary instructors can enable the option for student to enter contact information to allow remote office hours

 ### Opening new Queue
 ![](/images/queue/queue_new_queue.png)